List of Camp Lazlo characters: Commander Hoo-Ha

 Commander Hoo-Ha Smiles is an American bison who is the commandant of the scouts of Prickley Pines.
 He is in charge of both Camp Kidney and Acorn Flats, and possibly Tomato Camp as well.
 His daughter is Patsy Smiles, a member of the Squirrel Scouts.
 He's so protective of her that, when he figured out she likes one of the Bean Scouts (by finding a valentine card she wrote), he ordered her to beat all of them so he could figure out which one she likes when she hesitates to beat him.
-When it was Lazlo's turn to be beaten, she said the card was for her father and Commander Hoo-Haw believed it.
-Hoo-Haw's mannerism are comparable to a stereotypical marine, particularly R. Lee Ermey's acting in the film Full Metal Jacket.
+When it was Lazlo's turn to be beaten, she said the card was for her father and Commander Hoo-Ha believed it.
+Hoo-Ha's mannerism are comparable to a stereotypical marine, particularly R. Lee Ermey's acting in the film Full Metal Jacket.
 His name is based on a variation of a common affirmation/cheer in the United States Marine Corps.
-Hoo-Haw is also charged, aside from being commandant to the Bean Scouts, with selecting scouts to move up to the next camp: the Tomato Scouts, which are portrayed (in slides in their only appearance) as brutal, militaristic, sadistic, and he has muscles from Valentine's day.
+Hoo-Ha is also charged, aside from being commandant to the Bean Scouts, with selecting scouts to move up to the next camp: the Tomato Scouts, which are portrayed (in slides in their only appearance) as brutal, militaristic, sadistic, and he has muscles from Valentine's day.
 He once considered moving Edward up to the Tomato Scouts but changed his mind when he saw Edward shedding a tear.
 It seems that throughout the series, Lazlo seems to be his favorite scout of Camp Kidney.
 The character went through two designs over the course of the series.
 He is voiced by Jeff Bennett.